GDPR

 Currently we are not planning to transfer your personal data outside the European Economic Area.

-How long will your personal data be stored by KFE?
+How long will your personal data be stored by Legal Building?

 We will store your personal data for: